rajpriyanshu11/projectfirst/README.md

-print(" Hi, my name is  Priyanshu Raj,\na 1st year student specialising in Information Science and Engineering.\nMy Hobbies are Reading novels , Cycling.")
+print(" Hi, my name is  Priyanshu Raj,\na 1st year student specialising in Information Science and Engineering.\nI'm from Patna, Bihar\nMy tech stacks are C , C++ , a beginner in Python\nMy Hobbies are Reading novels , Cycling.")